 Plastic Wedges Are Perfect for Bathroom Installations

 You might not notice a bathroom vanity isn’t level at first; washing your hands or brushing your teeth won’t be affected.
 But try to set a round object on your wonky vanity and it’ll roll right off, and could shatter on your tile floor!
 So when you’re installing a new vanity it’s very important to bring it up to level.
-Wobble Wedges® make a great solution for bathroom shim needs because they are plastic and won’t be affected by water.
+Wobble Wedges® make a great solution for bathroom shim needs because plastic wedges won’t be affected by water.

 Why Use Plastic Wedges?